 An exertion initiates the dynamic federation of all needed service providers dynamically-as late as possible-as specified by signatures of top-level and nested exertions.
-Thus, FMI is defined as exerting signatures, which is essentially an indirect invocation of network methods specified by the exertion signatures for related service contexts.
+Thus, FMI is defined as exerting an exertion, which is essentially an indirect invocation of network methods specified by the exertion signatures and service context.
 SORCER service providers and requestors usually communicate via FMI.